sumusa/Data-Visualization-Course/csdatavis/case/README.txt

-To preview the result of my Client work, load the "Submission.R" file in RStudio.
-Map showing bus routes and stops of Metrobus transit for St.John's, Newfoundland ,wwill be visible.
+To preview the result of my Client work, download the 'trips-inbound-new.csv' & 'gtfs-viz.R' files, run the "gtfs-viz.R" file in RStudio.
+A map showing the colorful bus routes and stops of Metrobus transit for St.John's, Newfoundland , will be visible.